center for collaborative democracy

 - Increase teacher and school accountability for students’ performance

-- Develop programs to increase lower income parents' engagement in and support for their children's learning
+- Develop programs to increase lower income parents’ support for their children’s learning

-- Expand family choice among public schools, including charter schools
+- Expand family choice among public schools and charter schools

 - Build up the evaluation and research capacities of state and local education agencies